jlinoff/aspa-nows/README.md

 The repository name derives from **A**ngular **S**ingle **P**age client side only **A**pplication with **NO** **W**eb-**S**erver.

 This code shows how to create a client-side single page application (SPA) using angular.js v1.6.3 routing in a single page application without a server.
+It also shows how to do client side file uploads and downloads.

 I created it because I could not find an example that worked.
 All of the examples were great if you had a webserver (`http://`) but they failed with Cross Origin Resource String (CORS) errors if you tried to access them using `file://`.